Hongtai-Yuan/RSLiDAR_FogSim/README.md

     ├── integral_lookup_tables              # contains lookup tables to speed up the fog simulation │   └── ...
-    ├── extract_fog.py                      # to extract real fog noise* from the SeeingThroughFog dataset ├── fog_simulation.py                   # to augment a clear weather pointcloud with artificial fog (used during training)
+    ├── extract_fog.py                      # to extract real fog noise* from the SeeingThroughFog dataset ├── dualradar_fog.py                    # to realtime extract real fog noise* from the RSLidar dataset ├── fog_simulation.py                   # to augment a clear weather pointcloud with artificial fog (used during training)
     ├── generate_integral_lookup_table.py   # to precompute the integral inside the fog equation ├── pointcloud_viewer.py                # to visualize entire point clouds of different datasets with the option to augment fog into their scenes